Jason Vosler: Cincinnati Reds

 On January 25, 2023, Vosler signed a minor league contract with the Seattle Mariners organization.
 He was released just three days later on January 28.

 On February 1, 2023, Vosler signed a minor league contract with the Cincinnati Reds organization.
 On March 30, Vosler had his contract selected after making the Opening Day roster.
 He appeared in 20 games for Cincinnati, hitting .161/.200/.371 with 3 home runs and 10 RBI.
 On April 24, Vosler was designated for assignment following the promotion of Henry Ramos.
 He cleared waivers and was sent outright to the Triple-A Louisville Bats on April 27.
 In 92 games for Louisville, Vosler batted .240/.333/.482 with 20 home runs and 68 RBI.
 He elected free agency following the season on November 6.

 Seattle Mariners

 On March 9, 2024, Vosler signed a minor league contract with the Seattle Mariners.
 In 89 games for the Triple–A Tacoma Rainiers, he batted .289/.357/.526 with 20 home runs and 79 RBI.
 On July 22, the Mariners selected Vosler's contract, adding him to their active roster.
 In 10 games for the Mariners, he went 5–for–28 (.179) with 3 RBI.
 Vosler was designated for assignment by Seattle on September 9.
 He cleared waivers and was sent outright to Tacoma on September 11.
 Vosler elected free agency on October 1.

 Chunichi Dragons

 On November 27, 2024, Vosler signed with the Chunichi Dragons of Nippon Professional Baseball.

+On May 7, 2025, Vosler hit his first home run in Nippon Professional Baseball.